meatballdude/Sherpa-BLOCKhead/README.md

 # Sherpa-BLOCKhead Version 0.1

 This is an alternate toolhead for the Voron V0.1 using the [Mini-Sherpa](https://github.com/Annex-Engineering/Sherpa_Mini-Extruder) extruder.
-This will fit on the stock carriage.
+This will fit on the stock V0.1 carriage.
+We are still at a very early development stage.
+If you use it, feedback is welcomed.

 ![BLOCKhead](images/blockheadwithsherpa.png)